gottacatchenall/ms_false_negatives/README.md

 interactions in the future.

-This work has several practical consequences for the design of interaction samples.
+This work has several practical consequences for the design of surveys for species' interactions.
 Simulating the process of observation could be a powerful tool for estimating the sampling effort required by a study that takes relative abundance into account, and provides a null baseline for expected FNR.
 It is necessary to take the size of the species pool into account when deciding how many total